Comcast/sheens/doc/by-example.md

 So how does a machine actually get anything done in the real world?

 As it stands, a machine can only consume and emit messages.
-When using the Goja interpreter, actions are non-blocking and can't do I/O.
-So how to make -- say -- an HTTP request and get back a response?
+When using the ECMAScript interpreter, actions are non-blocking and can't do I/O.  So how to make -- say -- an HTTP request and get back a response?

 The short answer: The process that hosts the machine needs to see to it that certain messages that rerepresent HTTP requests result in HTTP